Perhaps Heaven Is Your Never-Ending Dream and Natural Afterlife

-The NEE theory finally describes a scientifically plausible and logically consistent heaven, one that's dream-like and timeless, and its location, "it’s all in the mind."
+The NEE theory finally describes a scientifically plausible and logically consistent heaven, one that is dream-like and timeless and whose location "is all in the mind."
 Unlike other heavenly claims, no leap of faith is demanded, only openness to the strong possibility that your final, heavenly dreamlike moment will be frozen in time.
-Perhaps Shakespeare saw such possibility as expressed in Hamlet's thoughts: “... —ay, there’s the rub, For in that sleep of death what dreams may come.”
-(Hamlet, Act III, Scene I).
+As philosophically and eloquently expressed by Shakespeare in Hamlet's soliloquy:

 For a more thorough examination of the heaven that is possible with the natural afterlife, see The Heaven of Your Natural Afterlife: a More Revealing Look (HubPages, 2013).
-For more analysis of its validity see the first note below.
+For a more thorough analysis of its validity, see the first note given below.

 - ** - Here NDEs are not differentiated from end-of-life dreams as only the dreamlike aspects and intense reality of NDEs are relevant to the theory of a natural afterlife.
 In fact, in older versions of this article, what here is called a never-ending experience (NEE) was called a never-ending dream (NED).
 Indeed, end-of-life dreams can also provide the basis and content for the natural afterlife.

 After reading this article, what do you think is the likelihood that the NEE Theory is true?

 Has this article increased your belief in an afterlife?